josh/selector-set/README.md

 ## Implementation

 Actually matching a group of selectors against an element via `Element#matches` or `Sizzle` can actually be slow when you get to matching 100+ selectors.
 Real world applications tend to follow common selector patterns.
-This fact and the knowledge of this group of selectors ahead of time allows us to apply some optimizations.
+This fact and the knowledge of a group of selectors ahead of time allows us to apply some optimizations.

 First, selectors added to the set are quickly analyzed and indexed under a key.
 This key is derived from a significant part of the right most side of the selector.
 If the selector targets an id, the id name is used as the key.
 If theres a class, the class name is used and so forth.
 The selector is then put into a map indexed by this key.
 Looking up the key is constant time.